hotshott22/FullStackBlog/README.md

 ## 🧠 About the Project

-**Quillr** is a production-grade full-stack blog application that brings together the latest versions of React and Express to demonstrate real-world engineering patterns.
+** full-stack blog** is a production-grade full-stack blog application that brings together the latest versions of React and Express to demonstrate real-world engineering patterns.
 It's not a tutorial toy — it's built like a product.

 Users can **discover** posts with infinite scroll, **search and filter** by category, sort by trending or popularity, **write and publish** using a rich text editor with inline media uploads, and **engage** through an optimistic comment system.
 The platform supports **role-based access control** with admin capabilities like featuring and moderating content.